Making a simple HTTP webserver in C

 As I wanted to transfer the database from one kubernetes cluster to a new one, I had to find a way to do this.
 And with a bit of trial and error I succeeded.
 So for future reference, and the hope that this might help someone, I figured I would write it down.

 With the release of tmux version 2.2 we’re able to get true-color support inside of tmux.
 And because both neovim and gnome-terminal are also supporting this, we can have great looking interfaces and colorschemes inside of tmux.
 However, there are some steps we need to take in order to make this work.
-So I created this blog post for future reference, and hopefully you might find it useful too. gnome-terminal So lets start with gnome-terminal. ...Read more
+So I created this blog post for future reference, and hopefully you might find it useful too. gnome-terminal So lets start with gnome-terminal.
+First, we need to make sure that gnome-terminal is version linked with libvte >= 0.36.
+In order to check this, run the following command, and if you have the correct version of gnome-terminal.
+The version should be greater than or equal to 0.36. ...Read more